 - Weld non-critical projects that don’t endure high mechanical or thermal stress.

-- Don’t have to do any further heat treatments on the ferritic or martensitic steel.
+- Don’t have to do further heat treatments on the ferritic or martensitic steel.

-If further heat treatment is necessary, you must use specific stick rods for each grade.
-And a well-defined and strict procedure with preheating and post-welding heat treatment, especially for martensitic steel.
+If further heat treatment is necessary, you must use matching rods for each grade.

 To identify each grade, for example, 304 from 316, you need chemical tests.
-But it is not necessary since you use E309 stick rods to weld all grades to mild steel with excellent results.
+But it is not necessary, since you can use E309 rods to weld all stainless grades to mild steel with excellent results.

 There are three carbon steel types:

-- The most common carbon steel is mild steel.
-Most steel around you belongs to this type and is the easiest steel to weld.
+- The most common carbon steel is mild steel with a carbon content up to 0.30%.
+Most steel around you belongs to this type and is the easiest to weld.
 A popular grade is the A36.